apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 ```
 As you can see in the above configuration, the paths are relative with respect to the `ProtoBuf` folder and not the root folder.
-If you add a file in the `Sources` folder, the plugin would be unable to access it as we are calculating the path relative to
+If you add a file in the `Sources` folder, the plugin would be unable to access it as the path is computed relative to
 the `swift-protobuf-config.json` file.

 > Note: paths to your `.proto` files will have to include the relative path from the config file directory to the `.proto` file location.